SenseNet/sncom-resources/_docs/managing-documents-from-microsoft-office.md

 <img src="https://raw.githubusercontent.com/SenseNet/sensenet/master/docs/images/edit-in-office-publishing.png" alt="Edit in Office publishing" style="margin: 20px auto; max-width: 600px" />

 In the _Save as_ dialog type the url of the document server into the File name text box then press enter.
-A custom sensenet ECM workspace window will appear where you can select the desired Document_Library folder you want to save your document in.
+A custom sensenet workspace window will appear where you can select the desired Document_Library folder you want to save your document in.

 > You can use the _Save as_ dialog similarly as the _Open_ dialog: if you don't want to type the url of the server, you can store the address in the _Favorites_ folder.
 This option however is only available when selecting _Save As_, and is not present with the _Publish_ feature.